MArhamAA1422/b6-learning/react/react.dev.md

 - Current account (even with multiple account for single user)
 - Routing
 - Managing state: Context is not limited to static values.
 If you pass a different value on the next render, React will update all the components reading it below!

+## Scaling up with reducer and context

+Reducers let you consolidate a component's state update logic.
+Context lets you pass information deep down to other components.
+You can combine reducers and context together to manage state of a complex screen.